fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

     (5) What are the top 10 stations in the city for starting a journey?
     (6) what are the top 10 stations in the city for ending a journey?
     (7) How does the average trip duration change by age?
-    (8) What is the average distance in miles for a bike trip?

 ## Technologies Used -
         Jupiter Notebook